JuliaLabs/Cassette.jl/README.md

 Cassette is a Julia package that provides...

-- ...a *contextual call interception* framework.
+- ...a *contextual code execution* framework.
 - ...a *contextual metadata propagation* framework.
 - ...a *computation graph framework* with two graph implementations (one for optimized for a dynamic regime, the other for a static regime).